 Clean Your Home or Office for New Year Feng Shui

 It is important to thoroughly clean your home, or office, several days before New Year's day arrives.
 This will cleanse your space of all ill fortune and negative energy that accumulated during the past year.

 Don't Clean on the First Day of the Chinese New Year Celebration

 Never do any housecleaning during the first day of the Chinese New Year celebration.
-It is believed any cleaning on that day will sweep away all of the good luck that just arrived with the New Year.
+It is believed any cleaning on that day will sweep away all the good luck that just arrived with the New Year.
 Generally, it is best to avoid any housecleaning for the first few days of the new year.

 Perform the Qi Cleansing Ritual

 Perform a ceremony known as the Qi Cleansing Ritual.
-This space-clearing ceremony removes all of the stale and negative energy from your home or office, replacing it with positive energy.
+This space-clearing ceremony removes all the stale and negative energy from your home or office, replacing it with positive energy.
 The auspicious chi that fills your space begins your new year filled with positive feelings and ensures a fresh start with good luck and prosperity.
 To perform the Qi Cleansing Ritual: